North Carolina Alternative Teacher Certification

 North Carolina only maintains one alternative pathway to licensure, Lateral Entry, which is described below.
 Candidates must also complete an approved teacher preparation program as part of the lateral entry process.
 Alternative teacher preparation programs typically lead to a post-graduate certificate but may also lead to a master’s degree.

-To qualify for certification under the Lateral Entry pathway, candidates must have the minimum education outlined above.
-The second qualification step is a combination of coursework in education or 5 years of related work experience and passing scores on the relevant exams – either the Praxis II or the Core Academic Skills for Educators.
-Once these requirements are met, the candidate can seek employment in a school district.
+To qualify for certification under the Lateral Entry pathway, candidates must have at least a bachelor’s degree.
+Candidates must have 24 credit hours in a teachable subject or have passing scores on the Praxis Subject Assessments or the Foundations of Reading and General Curriculum.
+Additionally, candidates must have an undergraduate GPA of at least 2.5 or have five years of relevant experience.
+Those with higher GPAs and/or high scores on standardized testing may also qualify.
+If these requirements are met, the candidate can seek employment in a school district.
 The school district must recommend the candidate for a lateral entry educator’s license.

 Once a candidate has secured employment and a lateral entry license, he or she has three years to complete an approved teacher education program and earn the Standard Professional 1 (SP1) Professional Educator’s license.
 Candidates also have the option of completing a program with the assistance of one of the North Carolina Regional Alternative Licensing Centers (RALC).
 RALCs do not replace teacher preparation programs, but provide assistance in determining the requirements that must be met to earn licensure based on the candidate’s background.